akphi/config-tester/doc/monorepo.md

 `babel` will be used `webpack` for both `develop` and `build` for modules similar to `component-B` and `app-C`.

+### Version Manager and Publisher: Yarn

+[lerna](https://github.com/lerna/lerna) does a great job at managing version, it also helps with [generating changelogs using conventional commit](https://github.com/lerna/lerna/tree/main/commands/version#--conventional-commits).
+However, as mentioned, most of its feature set are already covered by Yarn, so we decide to use Yarn instead as our version manager and publisher.

+> [changesets](https://github.com/atlassian/changesets) is another tool we are exploring as it encourages us to write meaningful changelog as we go, and has a make-sense approach to versioning in monorepo project.
+But it's a pretty young project and still needs sometimes to [integrate better](https://github.com/atlassian/changesets/issues/432) with Yarn@2 so we will re-evaluate it later.

 ### IDE: Visual Studio Code

 We use [Visual Studio Code (vscode)](https://code.visualstudio.com/). `vscode` seems to naturally support monorepo, the only thing we need to do is to ensure running `yarn install` so modules are linked properly, `Go to definition (Ctrl + Click)` should work nicely without any other config.